 That's all you need to do.

 Flavor without the Fat

 Claim: "Because there’s no need to add butter, oil or excess fat to flavor your food, your favorite recipes can be made healthier without sacrificing the taste you love.
 Our Vapo-Valve creates a semi-vacuum cooking environment that locks in moisture and maintains food's natural flavor."

 It's actually a pretty bold statement that you can cook on stainless steel cookware without any added fat.
-But if you try this method--that is, using low heat--with any cookware, it should work.
-There's nothing more nonstick about 316Ti stainless than other 300-grades of stainless.
+But if you try this method--using low heat--with any cookware, it should work.
+316Ti stainless steel is no more nonstick than other grades of stainless steel.
 Once a crust is formed, most foods release naturally from stainless steel.
-A small amount of oil will help, but you can get it to work with none--on any good brand of clad stainless cookware.
+A small amount of oil will help, but you can get it to work with none--on any clad stainless cookware.

-The semi-vacuum cooking environment does help to lock in moisture and maintain food's flavor, but it doesn't really add any flavor to your food, so this is a questionable claim.
+The semi-vacuum cooking environment does help to lock in moisture and maintain food's flavor, but it doesn't really add any flavor to your food.

 The same is true for "frying foods without oil."
 All food will brown at sufficient temperatures.
 You do not need oil to brown your food.
 The huge popularity of air fryers is evidence of this.